API Reference¶

 ¶

-Return the topology model dervied from the model.
+Return the topology model derived from the model.

 from_qgraf(path: str) -> Model